 This is a life-long process, and a great outcome to work towards is to be able to increase the length of your episodes of healthy playing to where you can be satisfied by the length of time you are able to play without injury.

 Become very aware of the tiny warning signs that tell you that you are moving into unhealthy practice and into injury.
 Rest often.
-Trauma shows up LONG AFTER the injury has taken place and if you keep playing, you don't give yourself a chance to notice that trauma is approaching.
+Trauma shows up MANY HOURS AFTER the injury has taken place and if you keep playing, you don't give yourself a chance to notice that trauma is approaching.
 You will feel it as a warmth in the wrists, pain in the hands/forearms/elbows, or a general feeling of weakness in the arms and shoulders.

 Instrument choice